SAMS Logo

 • Not have previously earned a baccalaureate degree

-• Complete the Free Application for Federal Student Aid (FAFSA) (There is no maximum income)
+• Complete the Free Application for Federal Student Aid (FAFSA) (income is not a determining factor for this scholarship) (due by August 1, 2024)

 • Not owe a refund on a federal or state student financial aid grant for higher education